-The broader implications of COVID-19 on our results of operations and overall financial performance remain uncertain.
-The COVID-19 pandemic and its adverse effects have become more prevalent in the locations where we, and our third-party business partners conduct business.
-While we have experienced disruptions in our operations as a result of COVID-19, we are adapting to the current environment to minimize the effect to our business.
+The broader implications of Covid, including the implications from the various variants, on our results of operations and overall financial performance remain uncertain.
+We have experienced increased lead times in the delivery of equipment and disposables that we use to manufacture materials for our various programs.
+Currently, these have not materially impacted our development timelines and we continue to adapt to the current environment to minimize the effect to our business.
 However, we may experience more pronounced disruptions in our operations in the future.